 But calculating your CMI isn't always straightforward.
 Here are some examples.

 Courts employ various interpretations of what is included in the definition of CMI.
-If your income situation is less than regular, it may be advantageous to consult with a local bankruptcy attorney who knows the views of your local bankruptcy trustee and court.
+If your income situation is less than regular, it may be advantageous to consult with a local bankruptcy attorney who knows your local bankruptcy trustee and court's views.
 A good bankruptcy attorney may also be able to advocate for an interpretation of CMI that is advantageous to your situation.